ProfMikeWood/ocean_modeling_book/_sources/oceanography/momentum.md

 This section is aimed at describing the main terms in the momentum equations which are key for numerical modeling.
 For derivations of these equations, see one of the sources in the references, such as Chapter 7 of {cite:ts}`stewart2008introduction`.

 ## Momentum Overview
-Under construction
+In ocean modeling, momentum equations describe how the velocity of seawater changes over time due to various forces.
+These equations are fundamental for simulating ocean circulation patterns, including currents, eddies, and large-scale gyres.
+They account for forces such as pressure gradients, Earth's rotation (Coriolis force), gravity, and frictional effects.
+Understanding and accurately representing these forces are crucial for realistic ocean models.

 ## The Momentum Equations
-The momentum equations describe how momentum change at any given location in the ocean given the forces that act on it.
+The momentum equations describe how momentum changes at any given location in the ocean given the forces that act on it.
 They can be written succintly in vector notation as:

 ```{math}
 \frac{D\textbf{v}}{Dt} = - \frac{1}{\rho}\nabla p - 2\boldsymbol\Omega\times\textbf{v} + \textbf{g} + \textbf{F}_r